freenas/freenas-docs/userguide/sharing.rst

 enter the following information, as seen in the example in :numref:`Figure %s <create_time_machine_share_fig>`.

-#. **Share name:** input a name for the share that is useful to you
+#. **Share name:** enter a name for the share that is identifiable but
-   but which is under 27 characters and does not contain a period.
+   less than 27 characters long.
+The name cannot contain a period.
 In this example, the share is named *backup_user1*.

 #.
 Click the button for :guilabel:`Mac OS X (AFP)` and check the box